tv4you2016/ESP32-audioI2S-esphome/README.md

 # ESP32-audioI2S

-:warning: **This library only works on multi-core chips like ESP32, ESP32-S3 and ESP32-P4.
-It does not work on the ESP32-S2, ESP32-C3 etc** :warning:
+:warning: **This library only works on multi-core ESP32 chips like the ESP32-S3.
+It does not work on the ESP32-S2 or the ESP32-C3** :warning:

 Plays mp3, m4a and wav files from SD card via I2S with external hardware.
 HELIX-mp3 and -aac decoder is included.
 There is also an OPUS decoder for Fullband, n VORBIS decoder and a FLAC decoder.